 I was performing six nights a week, and almost every night, after my last show, I was driving somewhere to hear some of these performers.

 Dick Rumore is unique among the great musicians in Tampa.
 He had a successful band, owns and operates Florida's largest music store, (still going strong after 43 years), and for 10 years, owned and performed in his jazz club in Tampa's Latin Quarter, Ybor City.
 Dick, a really great sax player, put together a stellar big band for "The Jazz Cellar".
 You can imagine my delight, when he called me and asked if I would sing a couple tunes for opening night festivities.
 He booked many world famous jazz artists to perform there, too.
 It was truly the place to be!
 During those ten years, I sang with this wonderful band dozens of times.
 I'll never forget sharing the stage with the great Phil Provenzano.
-Phil, (Dick's cousin), is perhaps the finest trumpet and fluglehorn player EVER.
+Phil, (Dick's cousin), is perhaps one of the finest trumpet and fluglehorn players EVER.
 One of my fondest musical memories involved Phil.
 One night, while I was singing with the band, I asked Phil to come and join me on center stage and play the solo on the great American classic, "I Can't Get Started".
 He was taken by surprise, but didn't hesitate.
 It was one of my favorite impromptu moments.
 That was the most beautiful, heartwarming performance of that song I ever heard.
 I was so mesmerized by his playing, that I almost forgot to come back in and finish the song.
 He received one of the longest and loudest ovations I can remember.
 Well deserved.
 Thanks, Phil, and thanks Dick Rumore for all your help and guidance.
 As I have heard you say, many times, "Keep on Swingin' ".

 If you are ever in the Tampa area, and want to be thrilled by a fabulous jazz singer, check out Belinda Womack.
 She has become legendary in the area, and there is a reason.
 She is one of the most solid performers of all time.
 Blessed with a great voice, great beauty, and impeccable taste in her songs and musicians, she is one of the most intelligent entertainers I've ever known.
 No one has managed their own career better than Belinda.
 All that, and raising two great kids.
 We have sung together many times, all over the country, and every time was like New Year's Eve.
 Amazing Lady!
 Thanks, Belinda.
 Let's do it again, soon.